weiganghuang/holops-1803/task1.md

     [edit]

     ```
-1. The above xml format output will be used as reference to for service configuration template.
+1. The above xml format output will be used as reference for service configuration template.
 Exit from ncs cli without committing:

     ```
     admin@ncs% exit no